ZiyandaPetela/Power-BI/README.md

 # Define user interface requirements
 * UI requirements relate to how reports are consumed and to the appearance and behavior of reports.
 Aspects to consider include form factor, input method, style and theme, and accessibility.

+## Style and theme
+* UI requirements should also consider style and theme.
+Strive to design reports with a consistent and distinctive appearance that is determined by a deliberate theme.
+#### The report theme should express your organizational branding or aim to complement it.
+At a minimum, the theme should include the following elements:
+* A brand mark or logo symbol.
+* A palette of colors that align to, or complement, organizational branding.
+The colors should also be sufficiently different so that, when applied to visuals, they provide appropriate contrast when appearing side by side.
+* Text settings, including font selection, sizes, and color.
+* To manage style and theme changes effectively and efficiently, design reports that use images and themes that are stored in a central repository.
+This approach improves change management: Changes that are applied to the repository can automatically cascade through to reports.